-Life has no restriction, you can wake up on your time, dress up as you like, Nobody is there to shout over you.
+Life has no restrictions, you can wake up on your time and dress up as you like, and Nobody is there to shout over you.
 It’s like enjoyable moments for the on every work.

-Through such distraction-free atmosphere, it really impacts directly on the working output and it gradually increases the productivity of our works.
+Such a distraction-free atmosphere really impacts directly on the working output, and it gradually increases the productivity of our work.

-Of course, there’s fun but, your work productivity can be dropped down to the ground.
+Of course, there’s fun, but your work productivity can be dropped to the ground.

-Working in Office gives the pressure of doing and completing things in a particular time-bound.
+Working in the office puts pressure on doing and completing things in a particular time-bound.

 The Entrepreneur feels the best perk of working from home is working in your favorite pajamas.

-Well, experts and successful people who work from home say that you need to dress up and sit for work.
+Experts and successful people who work from home say you need to dress up and sit for work.
 This prepares your mindset for the work.